VHNam1507/ChatGPT_Assistant/README.md

 # **ChatGPT Assistant**

-    The simple Python program enables you to talk to GPT.
-Just enter the your API key and chat with it.
+    A simple Python program enables you to talk to GPT.
+Just enter your API key and chat with it.

+### Install dependencies using pip:
+    pip install openai
+    pip install speechrecognition
+    pip install pyttsx3

 ### How to use this dumb_ass Python program
 1. Download and run the file called ChatGPT_Assistant.py